"Refugees, Migration and the Internationalization

 This year’s summit is organized around "Refugees, Migration and the internationalization of Higher Education".
 We believe that this theme is both timely and important to higher education given the always increasing movement of peoples around the world and particularly the current refugee crises in the world.
-In particular, the summit intends to be a venue to explore the interplay between these phenomena in meaningful and purposeful ways.
+For the purposes of the summit, the definition of "migration" is very broad and can include such volunteer migrants as students and scholars crossing boarders to live elsewhere for a period of time, as well as migrants as refugees who are migrating for safety, survival or greater peace.
+This also more abstractly applies to the migration of ideas and concepts across boarders.
+The summit intends to be a venue to explore the interplay between these phenomena in meaningful and purposeful ways.

 The summit will be primarily focused on research presentations, but will also include various events such as applied workshops, lectures, as well as round-table and panel discussions.
 While successful proposals will highlight how intersections between migration, refugees and the internationalization of higher education inform what we engage with as an academic community, the summit theme is intended to encourage a conversation about the dynamic of internationalization as related to unique aspects of the internationalization of higher education, Internationalization at Home or internationalization of the curriculum specifically.